Need a Kindergarten fine motor activity?

 Together, we tied knots and had a hoot showing one another the knots we made.

-It was simple.
-It was fine motor practice.
-It was FUN.
+It was simple, fun, and great fine motor practice.

 What comes after this fine motor activity?